 Georgia Transmission Corporation (Georgia Transmission) was formed in 1996 pursuant to a corporate restructuring of Oglethorpe Power Corporation (Oglethorpe) that occurred in 1997.
 The corporate restructuring divided Oglethorpe into three separate operating companies with Oglethorpe retaining the wholesale generation business.
 We purchased Oglethorpe's transmission assets and operate the transmission business previously owned and operated by Oglethorpe.
-Georgia System Operations Corporation (GSOC), which was also formed in connection with the corporate restructuring, acquired the system operations business previously owned by Oglethorpe and currently provides system operations services, including control center services and administrative support services to Georgia Transmission and Oglethorpe.
+Georgia System Operations Corporation (GSOC), which was also formed in connection with the corporate restructuring, acquired the system operations business previously owned by Oglethorpe and currently provides system operations services, including control center services and administrative support services, to Georgia Transmission and Oglethorpe.

 We are a not-for-profit cooperative transmission services provider headquartered in Tucker, Georgia.
 We provide transmission services to our members in the State of Georgia.
 Our members consist of 38 of the 41 electric distribution cooperatives in Georgia (the Member Systems) as well as Oglethorpe.
+We have no rights to the assets or responsibility for the liabilities of the Member Systems.
 Oglethorpe provides wholesale electric power to the Member Systems through our electric power transmission facilities.

-Our Member Systems serve approximately 1.9 million electric consumers (meters) representing approximately 4.1 million people.
-Our Member Systems serve a region covering approximately 40,000 square miles, which is approximately 70% of the land area in the State of Georgia, encompassing 152 of the state's 159 counties, a small portion of the northern end of the State of Florida, and a small portion of the eastern side of the State of Alabama.
-In 2017, the most recent year for which we have consolidated data, sales by the Member Systems amounted to approximately 36 million megawatt hours (MWh), with approximately 65% to residential consumers, 31% to commercial and industrial consumers, and 4% to other consumers.
+Our Member Systems serve approximately 2 million electric consumers (meters) representing approximately 4.3 million people.
+Our Member Systems serve a region covering approximately 40,000 square miles, which is approximately 70% of the land area in the State of Georgia, a small portion of the northern end of the State of Florida, and a small portion of the eastern side of the State of Alabama.
+In 2019, the most recent year for which we have consolidated data, sales by the Member Systems amounted to approximately 39 million megawatt hours (MWh), with approximately 66% to residential consumers, 30% to commercial and industrial consumers, and 4% to other consumers.
 The Member Systems are the principal suppliers for the power needs of rural Georgia.
 While our Member Systems do not serve any major cities, portions of their service territories are in close proximity to urban areas and have experienced varying degrees of growth in previous years due to the expansion of urban areas, including metropolitan Atlanta, into suburban areas and the growth of suburban areas into neighboring rural areas.
-From 2015 through 2017, our Member Systems experienced an average annual compound growth rate of 1.4% in number of consumers while MWh sales decreased by 0.9% and electric revenues of our Member Systems increased by 0.9%.
-Currently, we have a Member Transmission Service Agreement (MTSA) with each Member System through December 31, 2060, subject to certain options that allow a Member System to reduce service if it so chooses.
-Under the MTSA, each Member System is jointly and severally liable for all of the obligations relating to our transmission business, including the payment of principal and interest on our indebtedness, and is required to pay us rates for the provision of transmission services in accordance with our Transmission Service Tariff (the Tariff).
-In addition, the MTSAs contain express covenants requiring the Member Systems to set and collect retail rates sufficient to meet their respective obligations under the MTSAs.
+From 2017 through 2019, our Member Systems experienced an average annual compound growth rate of 1.4% in number of consumers while MWh sales increased by 3.5% and electric revenues by 3.7%.